 By Freya Preimsberger

 A new study in the Journal of Food Protection found that outbreaks of foodborne disease in the United States are linked to the increased production of organic foods.
 The Center for Disease Control (CDC) collects data on outbreaks under its Foodborne Disease Outbreak Surveillance Program, which contained information on 18 reported outbreaks allegedly caused by organic foods from 1992 to 2014.
 The outbreaks resulted in 779 illnesses, 258 hospitalizations and three deaths, with the majority of the outbreaks (56 percent) taking place from 2010 to 2014.
 Half of the outbreaks were contained in a single state and half were multistate.
 The vast majority (83 percent) of organic foods associated with outbreaks were definitely or likely certified by the United States Department of Agriculture (USDA), and the bacteria Escherichia coli and Salmonella sp. comprised most (77 percent) of the pathogens responsible for illness.
 Organic food production standards do not take into account chemical or microbial hazards.
 The study states that consumers should take the same care in preparing organic and nonorganic foods in order to prevent foodborne illness.
+[For more information about e coli in greens or a Romaine lettuce e coli lawsuit call 866-517-9520].

 Organic foods have gained traction in the United States and around the world for their reputation of being safer and healthier, although studies have not found evidence to support these claims.
 Polls conducted by NPR and Thomson Reuters Health Poll found that 58 percent of Americans prefer organic food, primarily due to concerns about toxins in pesticides and the desire to support local farmers.
 The study notes that increased consumer demand in recent years parallels increased reporting of outbreaks from 2010 to 2014.
 In the study, produce was responsible for eight of the 18 outbreaks, with unpasteurized dairy products causing four, eggs causing two, nuts and seeds causing another two and multiple-ingredient products causing the remaining two outbreaks.
 Although E. coli and Salmonella sp. caused most of the reported outbreaks, researchers also found that Campylobacter, Clostridium botulinum and the Hepatitis A virus were each responsible for a single outbreak.